Everyone wants to be the next Steve Jobs — or at least their own version of the iconic entrepreneur.

 Examples of startups include Canva, Airbnb, Square, and Uber, to name a few.

 Even if you aren’t the founder of a tech startup, there are still ways to get involved with this type of entrepreneurship.
-For example, Founder Summit is a business that caters to startup entrepreneurs.
-Founder Summit is an invite-only community of founders that aims to create a space for people who are building sustainable companies.

 If you want to be a startup entrepreneur or get involved in the startup industry, you have to have an idea for a scalable solution, be scrappy, and be willing to put in a lot of hard work before you see results.